 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Molecular (genetic) panel testing of tumor tissue (frequently referred to as tumor profiling) offers the potential to evaluate large numbers of genetic markers at a single time to identify treatments that target specific biological “pathways” defined at the molecular level.
 They may also identify variants and biomarkers to identify potential clinical trials for solid tumors and hematological malignancies.
 Targeted cancer treatment identifies genetic abnormalities that are present in the cancer of a specific individual and the use of drugs that target the specific genetic abnormality.
-The focus of this policy is on the “expanded” panel testing that includes a wide variety of genetic markers in cancers without regard for demonstrated benefits of a specific targeted treatment.
+The focus of this policy is on the “expanded” panel testing that includes a wide variety of genetic markers in cancer tumor tissue without regard for demonstrated benefits of a specific targeted treatment.

 The FoundationOne™ test (Foundation Medicine Inc., Cambridge, MA) is a targeted mutation panel intended for use with solid tumors.
 It analyzes 236 cancer-related genes and 47 introns from an additional 19 genes using next-generation sequencing technology.
 The test identifies a number of types of mutations, including base substitutions, duplications/deletions, copy number variations, and rearrangements.
 The test can be performed on a surgical biopsy or a needle biopsy of a solid tumor that contains at least 40 μm of tissue, 20% of which must be malignant material.